Corus Entertainment (CJREF) Received its Third Buy in a Row

-After TD Securities and Scotiabank gave Corus Entertainment (Other OTC: CJREF) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Aravinda Galappatthige maintained a Buy rating on Corus Entertainment yesterday and set a price target of C$6.25.
-The company’s shares closed last Tuesday at $3.74.
+After TD Securities and Canaccord Genuity gave Corus Entertainment (Other OTC: CJREF) a Buy rating last month, the company received another Buy, this time from National Bank.
+Analyst Adam Shine maintained a Buy rating on Corus Entertainment today and set a price target of C$6.50.
+The company’s shares closed last Friday at $3.84.

-According to TipRanks.com, Galappatthige is a 4-star analyst with an average return of 6.4% and a 58.3% success rate.
-Galappatthige covers the Services sector, focusing on stocks such as Cogeco Communications, Shaw Communications, and Yellow Media.
+According to TipRanks.com, Shine is a 3-star analyst with an average return of 4.8% and a 64.7% success rate.
+Shine covers the Services sector, focusing on stocks such as Cogeco Communications, Yellow Media, and WildBrain.

-Currently, the analyst consensus on Corus Entertainment is a Strong Buy with an average price target of $4.25, a 13.3% upside from current levels.
-In a report issued on January 5, TD Securities also maintained a Buy rating on the stock with a C$7.50 price target.
+Corus Entertainment has an analyst consensus of Strong Buy, with a price target consensus of $4.66, implying a 19.1% upside from current levels.
+In a report issued on January 6, Canaccord Genuity also maintained a Buy rating on the stock with a C$5.50 price target.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 17 insiders, corporate insider sentiment is neutral on the stock.
+Based on the recent corporate insider activity of 18 insiders, corporate insider sentiment is positive on the stock.
+This means that over the past quarter there has been an increase of insiders buying their shares of CJREF in relation to earlier this year.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.